manticorp/ajaxProcessUpdater/README.md

 /**
  * Options for implemenation
  *
  *     string   lineBreak     What to use as the linebreak char, if need be.
  *     string   filename      The output JSON progress file.
  *     int      totalStages   How many stages there will be in the process.
  *     boolean  autocalc      Whether to autocalculate certain values such as the
  *                            percentComplete, rate, etc. Setting this to false will
  *                            mean that you will provide these figures.
 Recommended to
- *                          keep this set to True, unless you're sure what you're doing
+ *                            keep this set to true, unless you're sure what you're doing
+ *     boolean  handleErrors  Whether to set a global error handler
  * @var array of options
  */
 $options = array(
     'lineBreak'    => "\n",
     'filename'     => null,
     'totalStages'  => 1,
-    'autocalc'    => True,
+    'autocalc'     => true,
+    'handleErrors' => true,
 );

 $pu = new Manticorp\ProgressUpdater($options);